marekkarbarz/EntityFramework.Docs/entity-framework/ef6/past-versions-of-entity-framework.md

 Install-Package EntityFramework -Version 4.1.10715
 ```

-You’ll notice that the strange ‘10715’ patch version of the package.
+You?ll notice that the strange ?10715? patch version of the package.
 We used to use date based patch versions before we decided to adopt the \<http://semver.org> standard for semantic versioning.
 Think of this version as patch 1 (i.e. 4.1.1).
 There is also 4.1.10331 version of the package which should really have been 4.1.
-In addition there is a 4.1.10311 version which should have been 4.1.0-rc (the ‘rc’ stands for ‘release candidate’).
+In addition there is a 4.1.10311 version which should have been 4.1.0-rc (the ?rc? stands for ?release candidate?).

 Here is a useful list of content we put together for the 4.1 release.
 Much of it still applies to later releases of the Entity Framework: